Exclusive photo tour/workshop with Alaska photographer Jeff Schultz

 We will overnight in Talkeetna where there is sure to be some live music and other entertainment.

-DAY 8: (Saturday July 11, 2020) FINAL DAY -- If the weather was not conducive to completing our flight-seeing trip last night, we will attempt for another flight early this morning.
+Breakfast at our B&B. If the weather was not conducive to completing our flight-seeing trip last night, we will attempt for another flight early this morning.